PM Modi's claim regarding revocation of J&K special status is misleading: Saifuddin Soz | ExBulletin

 PM Modi’s claim regarding revocation of J&K special status is misleading: Saifuddin Soz

-Chief Congressman Saifuddin Soz on Tuesday called “misleading” Prime Minister Narendra Modi’s claim that Jammu and Kashmir’s special status had been revoked in favor of the local population.
+Srinagar, March 9 (PTI) Chief Congressman Saifuddin Soz on Tuesday called Prime Minister Narendra Modi’s claim allegedly “misleading” that Jammu and Kashmir’s special status had been revoked in favor of of the local population.

 “It is truly unfortunate that Prime Minister Modi made a misleading statement in Kolkata the other day that the repeal of Section 370 was made by the central government in favor of the people of J&K,” Soz said in a statement. press release here.